-A PROCESSION was a companion exhibition to the Ashmolean Museum’s exhibition, A RESTORATION, by the celebrated contemporary artist Elizabeth Price.
-Both pieces were outcomes of the 2013 Contemporary Art Society Annual Award to the Ashmolean Museum of Art and Archaeology, the Pitt Rivers Museum, the Ruskin School of Art and Elizabeth Price, who teaches art at the University of Oxford.
-The work comprising A PROCESSION drew upon, and imaginatively transformed, the Pitt Rivers Museum’s collection of ethnographic photographs.
+A PROCESSION is a companion exhibition to the Ashmolean Museum’s new installation, A RESTORATION, by the celebrated contemporary artist Elizabeth Price.
+Both pieces are outcomes of the 2013 Contemporary Art Society Annual Award to the Ashmolean Museum of Art and Archaeology, the Pitt Rivers Museum, the Ruskin School of Art and Elizabeth Price, who teaches art at the University of Oxford.
+The work comprising ‘A PROCESSION’ draws upon, and imaginatively transforms, the Pitt Rivers Museum’s collection of ethnographic photographs.

 Following his own interest in comparative technology, Balfour created a cross-cultural thematic series for the photographs.
 Pasted onto uniform cards and kept in a series of Solander boxes, it included such topics as ‘food quest’, ‘deformation and disease’, ‘tattooing and cicatrisation’, ‘land travel and transport’, ‘dance and drama’, and ‘magic and religion’.
 Within the thematic groupings, photographs taken by a wide variety of photographers between the 1860s and early 1930s were brought together.
 A further series – a mixed geographical one – was created by Balfour and his assistant E. S. Thomas to run alongside the thematic one.
 This arrangement meant that researchers would be able to search the photographic archive both thematically and geographically, in keeping with the Museum’s arrangement of artefacts.

-A PROCESSION took the form of a series of photographs, etchings and screen prints made in response to Balfour’s archival photograph series.
-The prints were composed as a frieze and used to imagine the archive as a kind of figurative space through which a formal procession or sombre dance could be made.
-The archival photographs on which the work drew were reprinted and manually manipulated as physical objects: folded and creased to in order create shallow reliefs and freestanding constructions.
+‘A PROCESSION’ takes the form of a series of photographs, etchings and screen prints made in response to Balfour’s archival photograph series.
+The prints are composed as a frieze and are used to imagine the archive as a kind of figurative space through which a formal procession or sombre dance could be made.
+The archival photographs on which the work draws have been reprinted and manually manipulated as physical objects: folded and creased in order to create shallow reliefs and freestanding constructions.
 Re-photographed and printed as etchings, these acted as a notional ‘set’ for the procession and also to derive a score for its choreography.

-About the artist
+About the Artist